 Across the road from the workhouse was a small cemetery in which most deceased inmates would be buried in unmarked graves.

 The workhouse later became an old people's home called The Meadows (the English for Y Dolydd).
 From 1966 until its final closure in 1982, it was managed by Mr and Mrs Bowen.

-The site is now in private ownership.
 A scheme to turn the buildings into an activity centre was abandoned following the death of its then owner in an accident at the time of its opening.
 By 2000, the buildings were lying empty and overgrown.
-The building was then acquired for development into a business centre but after featuring in the 2004 series of the BBC's Restoration programme, ownership passed to the Llanfyllin Dolydd Building Preservation Trust.
-The Trust plans to become "a leading force in the integration of education, arts, entertainment, and employment using a holistic and sustainable approach based upon sound social and environmental principles."
+The building was then acquired for development into a business centre but after featuring in the 2004 series of the BBC's Restoration programme, ownership passed to the Llanfyllin Dolydd Building Preservation Trust, which planned to become "a leading force in the integration of education, arts, entertainment, and employment using a holistic and sustainable approach based upon sound social and environmental principles."

 - 1881 Census for Llanfyllin workhouse.

-- Llanfyllin — a Pictorial History by Richard Kretchmer (1992, Powysland Club / Llanfyllin & District Civic Society).
+- Kretchmer, Richard Llanfyllin — a Pictorial History (1992, Powysland Club / Llanfyllin & District Civic Society).

 - Powys Digital History Project